 The Public Advocate is an independent statutory (public) official appointed by the Governor in consultation with the Government under the Guardianship and Administration Act 1993 (SA) .
-The Public Advocate promotes the rights and interests of people with a mental incapacity (see Mental incapacity) and, where appropriate, their carers.
+The Public Advocate promotes the rights and interests of people with a mental incapacity and, where appropriate, their carers.

-Under the Act there are eight general functions of the Public Advocate [s 21(1)].
-These functions can be summarised under four headings.
+Under the Guardianship and Administration Act 1993 (SA) there are eight general functions of the Public Advocate [s 21(1)].
+These functions can be summarised under four headings:

 The Public Advocate also has a role in dispute resolution in relation to advance care directives under the Advance Care Directives Act (SA) 2013.